Paradise, Nevada: Education

 The Clark County School District serves Paradise, as well as the rest of Clark County.

-The township is home to the University of Nevada, Las Vegas.
+Paradise is home to the University of Nevada, Las Vegas.

+Transportation

+Harry Reid International Airport (formerly McCarran International Airport) is in Paradise.

+Paradise also has multiple casinos connected to the Las Vegas Monorail.
+The monorail ends at the MGM Grand Monorail Station in Paradise.

+Paradise is also served by the Regional Transportation Commission of Southern Nevada by bus routes both on and off the Las Vegas Strip.

 Sports

 Paradise is home to Las Vegas's three major league sports teams: the Vegas Golden Knights of the National Hockey League (NHL), which play at T-Mobile Arena, the Las Vegas Raiders of the National Football League (NFL) which play at Allegiant Stadium, and the Las Vegas Aces of the WNBA which play at Michelob Ultra Arena.
-Super Bowl LVIII in 2024 will be played at Allegiant Stadium.
+Super Bowl LVIII in 2024 was played at Allegiant Stadium.
+Paradise will be the future home of the Athletics of Major League Baseball (MLB) at a yet-to-be-named new stadium being built at the site of the former Tropicana Las Vegas.

-As UNLV is located in Paradise, most of its various teams play in the township.
+As UNLV is located in Paradise, most of its various teams play in the town limits.
 The UNLV Rebels football program plays at Allegiant Stadium, and the Runnin' Rebels and Lady Rebels play at Thomas & Mack Center and in the Cox Pavilion respectively.

 Also, since 2004, the Las Vegas Summer League, organized by the National Basketball Association (NBA), is played in the Thomas & Mack Center and in the Cox Pavilion.

-Paradise will also become the home of the upcoming Las Vegas Grand Prix where the circuit will take place around the Las Vegas Strip.
-The grand prix will become take place in November 2023 as part of the 2023 Formula One World Championship.
+Many NCAA College Basketball Tournament conferences are also hosted at the Thomas & Mack Center in March every year.

+Since 1985, almost every December the National Finals Rodeo has been held at the Thomas & Mack Center.
+The one exception was in 2020, when the event was held in Arlington, Texas, at Globe Life Field due to public health concerns during the COVID-19 pandemic.
+The contract extension signed in June 2024 means that the finals will continue to be held at the Thomas & Mack Center until at least 2035.

+Paradise has hosted the Formula One Las Vegas Grand Prix, held on a street circuit including part of the Las Vegas Strip, since 2023.

+Paradise has also been the site of many prominent combat sports events, such as boxing and MMA, with Las Vegas being considered by many as the "fight capital of the world."